nicolasiten/PoseidonDddApi/README.md

 ### Request Logging
 Each Request to the Backend through MediatR gets logged thank's to the RequestLogger.cs.
 ### Validation
-For Each Request to the Backend through MediatR the RequestValidationBehaviour.cs automatically checks if there are validators (FluentValidation) defined for the sent entities, if there are any they get validated automatically.
+For Each Request to the Backend through MediatR the RequestValidationBehaviour.cs automatically checks if there are validators (FluentValidation) defined for the sent entities, if there are any they get validated.